The Romantic Setting

 In my opinion, it is The Story of Heathcliff.
 And so, I write a lot about Heathcliff.

 While the idea of a man loving a woman so deeply he literally cannot live without her is certainly romantic—it is not sexy.
 There is no sex.
 Nary a bodice is ripped.
 Rarely a mouth is kissed.
-Hence a need to fabricate, I suppose, what is called fan fiction.
+Brontë is so masterful in designing her story she arouses in readers, a desire to create and imagine dishy details and romantic rambles.
+It’s why authors and screenwriters fabricate what is called fan fiction and film adaptation.

-I look forward to sharing essays illuminating Brontë’s relationship with the natural world.
-As a moon-watcher and meadow-wanderer, Nature has my heart.
-Her literary influences + love of ghost stories and how her upbringing + beliefs shaped her poetry and prose is also of great interest to me.
-My goal in 2025 is to write about anything and everything which interests me—about Emily Brontë and Wuthering Heights.
+Brontë’s literary influences + love of ghost stories and how her upbringing + beliefs shaped her poetry and prose is always of great interest to me.

 The Atlas of Literature.
 United States, Stewart, Tabori & Chang, 1998. (my italics)